washington-guedes/postgrest-tutorial/README.md

 Learning purpose only.

-This repository follows intructions at: https://postgrest.org/en/stable/tutorials/tut0.html
+Playing with the postgrest tutorial found at: https://postgrest.org/en/stable/

-## History
+## Tutorial steps

 Most recent on top: